Skip to main content

 AI-generated image

-🛄 Check-in and Baggage Drop-off
+🚶♂️ Check-in and Baggage Drop-off

-🛂 Security and Immigration Checks
+🛂 Security and Immigration Controls

-☕ Food, Shopping, and Waiting Lounges
+☕ Food, Shopping, and Waiting Areas

 💡 Key Recommendations Before Flying

-1. Arrive with Enough Time
+1. Arrive with plenty of time

 Transfers